r/learners_cabin

 This combination of biological resets, thought distancing, and naming my emotions has completely transformed my way of being.
 People often comment that I seem more stable, centered, and present.
 The secret isn't a mystical path to happiness, I simply stopped wasting my mental energy on what I can’t control and started using the techniques I should have learned years ago.
 Better late than never, I think.

-We recently started a presence on Instagram.
+We're starting out a community on Instagram.
 Follow us to get such insights on your feed.

 ▲ 1.4k r/learners_cabin+3 crossposts